Florida Could Be the First State To Reject Abortion Rights Amendment Since Roe Was Overturned

 The amendment would also let doctors perform an abortion if they believe the life of the woman is at risk at any point during the pregnancy.

-With just over a month until Election Day, polls show the amendment appears to be headed for defeat, which could be the first time such a measure has lost since the Supreme Court overturned Roe v.
+With just more than a month until Election Day, polls show the amendment appears to be headed for defeat, which could be the first time such a measure has lost since the Supreme Court overturned Roe v.
 Wade in 2022.

 Florida-based polling firm Victory Insights found that less than 50 percent of voters are planning to vote for Amendment 4, which is below the 60 percent threshold needed for the initiative to pass.

 Pollster Ben Galbraith noted in a polling memo that Amendment 4 is receiving less support than Amendment 3, which would legalize recreational marijuana.
-Still, he suggested abortion-rights proponents have some hope, pointing out that 1 in 5 voters say they are undecided on the matter, which could translate to the extra 10 percent needed for the amendment to pass.
+Still, he suggested abortion-rights proponents have some hope, pointing out that one in five voters say they are undecided on the matter, which could translate to the extra 10 percent needed for the amendment to pass.

 The Victory Insights poll is not the only survey to find Amendment 4 failing to garner 60 percent support.